 Description: The original dllhost.exe from Microsoft is an important part of Windows, but often causes problems.
-The file dllhost.exe is located in the folder C:\Windows\System32.
+The file dllhost.exe is located in the C:\Windows\System32 folder.

 Known file sizes on Windows 10/8/7/XP are 5,120 bytes (54% of all occurrences), 7,168 bytes and 20 more variants.

 The dllhost.exe file is a Windows system file.
 The program has no visible window.
 It is a Microsoft signed file.
-Therefore the technical security rating is 3% dangerous; however you should also read the users reviews.
+Therefore the technical security rating is 3% dangerous; however you should also read the user reviews.